-2) AWeber vs Mailchimp - The way they handle subscribers
+2) AWeber vs Mailchimp - How do they handle subscribers?

 Mailchimp has never been an easy tool to handle subscribers, it always had this "obscure" side on the way it handles things.
 Before it used to be all about the lists, you wanted to segment your subscribers you would create lists and distribute your subscribers to the lists that would make sense for your business.

 Now Mailchimp looks more like a CRM than an email marketing platform, using the concept of audience.